abdualrhman/uncertainty-quantification_for_deep_learning/README.md

 table-5.1.a
 ```

-To reproduce figures, use the following command
+To reproduce figures, use the following command:

 ```
 make figure-<FIGURE_NUMBER>